mnot/I-D/json-home/draft.md

 # Resource Objects {#resource-object}

-A Resource Object links to resources of the defined type using one of two mechanisms; either a direct link (in which case there is exactly one resource of that relation type associated with the API), or a templated link, in which case there are zero to many such resources.
+A Resource Object links to resources of the type indicated in their name using one of two mechanisms; either a direct link (in which case there is exactly one resource of that relation type associated with the API), or a templated link, in which case there are zero to many such resources.

 Direct links are indicated with an "href" property, whose value is a URI {{RFC3986}}.